 We’re experiencing a massive generational shift, one in which more people than ever are working remotely.

-Moreover, it also means that you won’t lose a standout candidate who is a huge asset to your team.
+Moreover, it also means that you won’t lose a standout candidate who is a huge asset.

 And because it’s expected that more than half the American workforce will be working remotely by 2020, it’s really important that you start addressing the issues ASAP.
 In this article, we identify the biggest challenges faced by remote workers – and we’ll show you how to fix them.

 What is the main aim when you task a worker with a project?
 You want them to complete it to a high standard, and within a reasonable timeframe that suits you.

 When a worker is remote, however, completing a project on time becomes a bit harder.

 For a start, a remote worker probably isn’t working for just you.
 Chances are, they’ve got a few clients.
 As such, you may not be their number one priority all of the time.
 So while you think it’s perfectly okay for you to request more changes to a document they thought had been checked off the list already, they might already be away working on another project.
 This means you might have to wait before they can get around to it.

 This sort of thing slows down the progress of a project, and can extend its completion time.

 You might also find that some remote workers are slow at responding to messages.
 You fire off an email at 4pm your time, but – because they’re busy on other projects or they always take Wednesdays off (just because they can – the perks of being a remote worker) – they don’t get back to you until noon your time the next day.

 To make sure that communication is good, and that a project gets completed within a reasonable time – and, indeed, completed, full stop – it’s a good idea to use a project management app.